-In this article, let’s look at the current state of security token standards in the Ethereum ecosystem and each of their approaches to build a self-regulatory governance mechanism for these tokens
+In this article, let’s look at the current state of security token standards in the Ethereum ecosystem and each of their approaches to build a self-regulatory governance mechanism for these tokens.

 The Case for Tokenization

 Tokenizing private securities also creates opportunities for greater efficiency.
-Blockchains enable trades to occur securely between two parties without a middleman.
+Decentralized exchanges enable trades to occur securely between two parties without a middleman.
 The process and timeline for settlement and clearing of transactions can be condensed significantly, and any reconciliation processes can be greatly simplified.
 Tokenizing private securities has the potential to significantly reduce costs, increase speed of settlement, and improve security.

-Private securities must follow any applicable laws to avoid onerous public filing requirements.
+Private securities must follow any applicable laws to avoid demanding public filing requirements.
 These laws can require limiting the number of total investors, only allowing specific types of investors (e.g. accredited investors), implementing a holding period, and applying many other rules.

 Restrictions differ by jurisdiction, and compliance with both the issuer’s jurisdiction as well as each investor’s jurisdiction is required.
 Furthermore, these restrictions apply not only to the initial offering (where much of the responsibility lies on the issuer), but to all secondary trades where responsibility is also placed on the seller.

 Enforcing regulatory requirements has been a significant roadblock in the adoption of blockchain-powered securities.
-Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modeling securities, their ownership and their properties on-chain.
+Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modeling securities, their ownership, and their properties on-chain.

 - Require only Token Holders who have successfully gone through KYC/AML to be able to buy tokens from the issuer during the initial offering, and prevent them from being able to subsequently buy or sell to other parties unless they both have been cleared to do so.